Menstrual cramps and relief

-Not all women will have period pain, and where there is pain, some months may be more painful than others.
-Period pain may also change over a woman's lifetime, with painful periods in the teen years then easing with age before worsening again around menopause.
+Not all women will have painful periods, and where there is pain, some months may be more painful than others.
+Pain may also change over a woman's lifetime, with more discomfort in the teen years then easing with age before worsening again around menopause.

 Normal period pain doesn’t affect fertility, but painful periods due to some health conditions may make it harder to get pregnant.

-If period pain is caused by problems other than the usual monthly periods, some women may also experience:
+If the pain is caused by problems other than the usual monthly periods, some women may also experience: